Thailand - Company Incorporation

-The promoters are required to send to every subscriber a notice of the Statutory Meeting together with a statutory report at least 7 days before prior to the meeting-taking place.
+The promoters are required to send to every subscriber a notice of the Statutory Meeting.
 The notice of the Statutory Meeting shall contain the agenda of all business to be transacted.
-Normally the business to be transacted at the Statutory Meeting is as follows:

 Objectives of the Company

 The shares of the Company must be or par value and the amount of a share may not be less than 5 baht.
 The shares of the company can be issued only as ordinary or preferred shares.
 The preferred shares have special rights attached to them as prescribed in the Articles of Association.
 Normally, to protect the foreign shareholder, two types of share holdings are suggested.
-The Thai shareholders hold preferred shares with limited privileges (i.e. less voting right, limited dividend, or limited right to asset surplus) whilst the foreign shareholders hold ordinary shares with better privileges.
+The Thai shareholders hold preferred shares with limited privileges whilst the foreign shareholders hold ordinary shares with better privileges.

 No minimum capital is prescribed, however in order for a company to qualify for the application of a work permit for a foreign national, the minimum capital required by the department issuing work permits would be 2 Million THB for each application.

-A Thai Company is a company in which Thai shareholders hold more than half of all issues shares, this is 51%.
-Foreigners therefore can hold only 49%.
-A company must have at least 7 shareholders whose names addresses and shareholdings are filed in public records at the Ministry of Commerce.
+A company must have at least 7 shareholders or promoters whose names addresses and shareholdings are filed in public records at the Ministry of Commerce.
 Shareholders can be individuals or corporations of any nationality, and residence.
-The rights of shareholders are:

 Under the Land Code and the Land Department Notifications, a Company in which more then 39 % of the shares are held by foreigners is required to be investigated by the Land officials regarding whether the Thai shareholders are nominees holding share on behalf of foreigners.
 This investigation can take 2 - 3 weeks if not longer.